 What is lumbar spinal canal stenosis?

 The lumbar spinal canal is the space inside the lower spine that carries nerves to your legs.
 It is very narrow.
-Over the course of many years, the bone and tissue around the canal grow, causing the canal to become even more narrow over time.
-This narrowing is called “stenosis.”
-As the lumbar spinal canal narrows, the nerves that go through it are squeezed.
+Over the course of many years, the bone and tissue around the canal grow, causing the canal to become even more narrow.
+This narrowing is called stenosis.
+As this happens, the nerves that go through it are squeezed.
 This squeezing may cause back pain, leg pain, weakness, and numbness.

 Is lumbar spinal canal stenosis the same as a ruptured disk?

 Lumbar spinal canal stenosis is not the same as a ruptured disk.
-A ruptured or “herniated” disk usually pinches 1 or 2 nerves at a time.
-The pain caused by a ruptured disk in the lumbar spine is usually easy to diagnose and is known as sciatica.
-Sciatica usually causes back pain that shoots down one leg along the path of the sciatic nerve.
-Sciatica can happen any time, not just when you stand up or start walking like it does with stenosis.
+A ruptured or herniated disk usually pinches 1 or 2 nerves at a time.
+The pain caused by a ruptured disk in the lumbar spine is easy to diagnose and is known as sciatica.
+Sciatica causes back pain that shoots down one leg along the path of the sciatic nerve.
+It can happen any time, not just when you stand up or start walking like it does with stenosis.